Tiffany & Co.: Sports awards

 Tiffany & Co is the maker of the Vince Lombardi Trophy, made for the winner of the NFL team that wins the Super Bowl that year.

 Since 1977, Tiffany & Co. has manufactured Larry O' Brien Trophy, the trophy that is given to the winner of the NBA Finals.

-Tiffany makes and designed the Commissioner's Trophy trophy each year, given to the winner of the World Series.
+Tiffany makes and designed the World Baseball Classic Trophy, and Commissioner's Trophy trophy each year, given to the winner of the World Series.
 Tiffany & Co made the 2010 and 2012 World Series rings for the San Francisco Giants.

 Since 1987, Tiffany silversmiths have crafted the US Open trophies for the United States Tennis Association.

 Tiffany & Co. makes the PGA Tour FedEx Cup Trophy each year since 2007.

 The MLS championship trophy was made by Tiffany & Co.

 A £10,000 Rugby League World Cup trophy was made by Tiffany's to celebrate the centenary of Rugby league.

 In 2021, Tiffany & Co. joined the LCK sponsorship team after noticing the league's rapid growth.
 Tiffany & Co. would award championship rings to the winners of the LCK finals for the next three years beginning with the Summer Split of 2021.
 In LPL, a trophy was designed by Tiffany and Co. for the new Silver Dragon Cup to commemorate LoL's tenth anniversary in China.

-Philanthropy

-In 2000, The Tiffany & Co.
-Foundation awarded its first grant to support coral and marine conservation.
-To date, the foundation has awarded over $20 million in grant money to coral and marine conservation causes.

-In 2008, The Tiffany & Co.
-Foundation donated $2 million to the University of Pennsylvania for the construction of an HIV/AIDS treatment facility in Botswana.

-In 2010, Tiffany awarded a $1 million grant to the Trust for Public Land and its campaign to save Cahuenga Peak.

-Tiffany launched their Save the Wild Collection in 2017, a line at promoting endangered wildlife conservation.
-Save the Wild debuted as part of the #KnotOnMyPlanet wildlife conservation campaign.
-In 2018, Tiffany announced a commitment of approximately $1.4 million to Australia for efforts to protect and conserve the Great Barrier Reef.

-Corporate sustainability efforts

-Tiffany has bought ethically mined gold since 1992.
-The company also abides by the Kimberley certification process when sourcing diamonds.

-Tiffany discontinued sales of coral jewelry in 2004 due to declining oceanic health.
-In 2005, Tiffany joined Earthwork's No Dirty Gold campaign, becoming the first jewelry company to apply the Earthwork's Golden Rules for responsible mining.

-In 2006, Tiffany & Co. joined Microsoft, IdustriALL Global Union, United Steelworkers along with others in founding the Initiative for Responsible Mining Assurance, known as IRMA.

-In 2011, Tiffany joined the United Nations Global Compact initiative in efforts to align company operations with the non-binding global sustainability and human rights goals.

-In 2015, Anisa Costa was appointed Tiffany's first-ever Chief Sustainability Officer.
-That same year, Tiffany pledged to reach net-zero greenhouse gas emissions by 2050.
-The company also advocated for the U.S. to remain in the Paris Agreement along with other companies.
+From the 2022 League of Legends World Championship onwards, Tiffany & Co. are the official makers of the newly redesigned Summoner's Cup, which was first awarded to DRX after their 3-2 victory over T1.

+Since 2023, Tiffany & Co. has manufactured the NBA Cup and Cup MVP trophies, awarded to the winning team and most valuable player of the NBA's annual In-Season Tournament.